On This Page[Hide][Show]

 We Represent Disability Income Claimants Across the U.S. Who Have Been Denied

 Nick Ortiz and his experienced legal team have extensive knowledge of Berkshire disability insurance claims and disability law.
-Nick Ortiz and the Ortiz Law Firm have helped hundreds of people from across the United States win benefits they are entitled to and deserve.
+Nick Ortiz and the Ortiz Law Firm have helped hundreds of people from across the United States win the benefits they are entitled to and deserve.
 He has handled hundreds of long-term disability claims against major insurance companies, including Berkshire Life and Guardian.
-His past clients include professionals like doctors and business executives like high-level insurance sales associates.
+His past clients include professionals such as doctors and business executives such as high-ranking insurance sales associates.

 The Ortiz Law Firm can help you: